-The Query Builder allows you to define a subset of a table and display it as a layer in QGIS.
-It can currently only be used with PostGIS layers.
+The Advanced search... button opens the Query Builder and allows you to define a subset of a table using a SQL-like WHERE clause, display the result in the main window and save it as a Shapefile.
 For example, if you have a towns layer with a population field you could select only larger towns by entering population > 100000 in the SQL box of the query builder.
-Figure 17 shows an example of the query builder populated with data from a PostGIS layer with attributes stored in PostgreSQL.
+Figure 21 shows an example of the query builder populated with data from a PostGIS layer with attributes stored in PostgreSQL.
+The Fields, Values and Operators sections help the user to construct the SQL-like WHERE clause easily in the text field SQL where clause window.